 - Education supports the needs of students, parents, teachers and administrators from Early Childhood Services through Grade 12.

-- Enterprise and Advanced Education is responsible for the administration of Alberta’s apprenticeship and industry training system.
+- Innovation and Advanced Education is responsible for the administration of Alberta’s apprenticeship and industry training system.
 This industry-driven system produces highly skilled, certified tradespeople who can compete with the world’s best.

 - Human Services helps people to live their lives with dignity and respect and to help themselves be successful.
 This includes creating the conditions for safe and supportive homes, communities and workplaces so Albertans have opportunities to realize their full potential.